 - Top with cheese and sour cream, if desired.

 Some dear friends of mine are moving out of their apartment and into their very own house today.
 Congratulations, friends!
 I volunteered to take them lunch, figuring this was as good of a time as any to try my hand at a pot of chili.
 I looked at a bunch of different recipes, and discovered that you really can’t go wrong when you’re making chili.
-I chose this recipe to use as a basis and went to town!

 - 1 tsp.
 EVOO